paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-009-federal-food-drug-and-cosmetic-act.md

   (E) after consideration of such public views and comments, revise such recommendations as necessary.

-(3) **Transmittal of recommendations** — Not later than January 15, 2025, the Secretary shall transmit to the Congress the revised recommendations under paragraph (2), a summary of the views and comments received under such paragraph, and any changes made to the recommendations in response to such views and comments.
+(3) **Transmittal of recommendations** — Not later than January 15, 2030, the Secretary shall transmit to the Congress the revised recommendations under paragraph (2), a summary of the views and comments received under such paragraph, and any changes made to the recommendations in response to such views and comments.

+(4) **Minutes of negotiation meetings**

+  (A) *Public availability* — The Secretary shall make publicly available, on the public website of the Food and Drug Administration, robust written minutes of all negotiation meetings conducted under this subsection between the Food and Drug Administration and the regulated industry, not later than 30 days after each such negotiation meeting.

+  (B) *Content* — The robust written minutes described under subparagraph (A) shall contain, in detail, any substantive proposal made by any party to the negotiations as well as significant controversies or differences of opinion during the negotiations and their resolution.

 ### Statutory Notes

+#### Termination of Section
+For termination of section by section 6509(b) of Pub.
+L. 119–37, see Termination Date note below.

 #### References in Text
-Section 3861(b) of the CARES Act, referred to in subsec. (a), probably means section 3861 of Pub.
-L. 116–136, div.
-A, title III, Mar.
-27, 2020, 134 Stat.
-458, which is set out as a note under [section 379j–71 of this title](./chapter-009-federal-food-drug-and-cosmetic-act.md#section-379j-71).
-Section 3861 of Pub.
-L. 116–136 does not contain subsecs.
+Section 6502 of the Over-the-Counter Monograph Drug User Fee Amendments, referred to in subsec. (a)(1), is section 6502 of title V of div.
+F of Pub.
+L. 119–37, which is set out as a note under [section 379j–71 of this title](./chapter-009-federal-food-drug-and-cosmetic-act.md#section-379j-71).

+#### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–37, § 6505(a)(1), designated existing provisions as par.
+(1), inserted heading, substituted “Not later than 120 calendar days after the end of each fiscal year” for “Beginning with fiscal year 2021, and not later than 120 calendar days after the end of each fiscal year thereafter” and “section 6502 of the Over-the-Counter Monograph Drug User Fee Amendments” for “section 3861(b) of the CARES Act”, and added pars.
+(2) and (3).

+Subsec. (b).
+Pub.
+L. 119–37, § 6505(a)(2), substituted “each fiscal year” for “fiscal year 2021 and each subsequent fiscal year”.

+Subsec. (d)(1), (3).
+Pub.
+L. 119–37, § 6505(a)(3)(A), substituted “2030” for “2025”.

+Subsec. (d)(4).
+Pub.
+L. 119–37, § 6505(a)(3)(B), added par.
+(4).

+#### Effective Date of 2025 Amendment
+Amendment by Pub.
+L. 119–37 effective Nov.
+12, 2025, with fees under this subpart to be assessed beginning Oct.
+1, 2025, see section 6510 of Pub.
+L. 119–37, set out as a note under [section 355 of this title](./chapter-009-federal-food-drug-and-cosmetic-act.md#section-355).

+#### Termination Date
+Pub.
+L. 119–37, div.
+F, title V, § 6509(b), Nov.
+12, 2025, 139 Stat.
+648, provided that: “Section 744N of the Federal Food, Drug, and Cosmetic Act ([21 U.S.C.
+379j–73](./chapter-009-federal-food-drug-and-cosmetic-act.md#section-379j-73)) shall cease to be effective January 31, 2031.”

 <a id="section-379k"></a>